I’m an Actress / Singer, who also writes, produces and directs projects that I love.

 Current and Upcoming Projects

-Feeling blessed!
-2016 is the year of fruition.
-I’m recording my first solo album and my play “Implications of Cohabitation”, which I wrote and star in, is NOW playing at the Clurman, Theatre Row (NYC).
-Get your tickets at http://ImplicationsOfCohabitation.com.
+2016 is a great year of fruition.
+I’m recording my first solo album and my play “Implications of Cohabitation”, which I wrote and starred in, played to great reviews at the Clurman, Theatre Row (NYC).
 I am definitely reaping what I sow, living my dream and feeling blessed and grateful for it all 😀

 In 2015, I spoke at the San Diego Comic Con in the “Web Series Creators: The Next Generation” panel and on the popular “Women of Color in Comics” panel at the SDPL Logan Heights Branch. “[T]he line waiting to get into a panel featuring women of color discussing their work were about what you’d expect for panels dedicated to Agents of S.H.I.E.L.D. or The Walking Dead.”
 (Flavorwire.com at the 2014 NYCC)